mnemnion/zitron/doc/zitron.md

 To achieve this hybrid approach, anything which can be done with a command-line argument (excepting the input file name) can also be done using a build-time option.
-A few options can also be triggered in-file using a `%pragma` directive.
-The order is: command line options override build options, and `%pragma` directives override both.
+There are a few minor exceptions, like `--version` and `--help`, which are CLI only.

 The command line switches are all booleans, every one of which is logically `false`, and the description in this documentation tells